quailyquaily/quaily-docs/docs/writer/payment-settings.md

 ### Set Price

-Quail supports annual, quarterly, and bi-weekly payment cycles, with the unit in USD.
+Quaily supports annual, quarterly, and bi-weekly payment cycles, with the unit in USD.
 Authors can set their prices separately or turn off one of the cycles.

 ## Self-Hosted Payment